catielanier/portico/README.md

 Portico favors package-specific configuration and explicit confirmation before making system changes.

+Where possible, Portico first tests changes in a temporary Portage configuration sandbox, previews the resulting transaction, and only writes real configuration after confirmation.

 ## What Portico will not do

 Portico will not:

+- replace Portage
 - replace the Gentoo Handbook
 - hide Portage warnings
 - silently modify global USE flags